Surge of federal agents leaves many questions unanswered

 A: Trump said hundreds of agents will be drawn from the Justice Department, which includes the FBI, the Drug Enforcement Agency and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Precise numbers were not provided.
+The number of agents involved is not clear.
 Attorney General Bill Barr suggested at one point that around 200 new agents could end up in Chicago.

+A Justice Department press release said Chicago would receive 100 new federal investigators.
+It also said 100 officers from the U.S. Marshal’s Service and 100 from the Homeland Security Department would be reassigned to the Chicago portion of a crime-fighting effort known as Operation Legend, which was launched last month in Kansas City, Missouri.
+Many of those agents are already based in and around Chicago.
+The release said Albuquerque would get more than 25 new federal investigators.

 On Thursday, the Justice Department said it also planned to send agents to Cleveland, Detroit and Milwaukee in coming weeks.